ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 ### Currency And Issuance {#currency-and-issuance}

-The Ethereum network includes its own built-in currency, ether, which serves the dual purpose of providing a primary liquidity layer to allow for efficient exchange between various types of digital assets and, more importantly, of providing a mechanism for paying transaction fees.
+The Cloiinkcoin network includes its own built-in currency, Cloiink, which serves the dual purpose of providing a primary liquidity layer to allow for efficient exchange between various types of digital assets and, more importantly, of providing a mechanism for paying transaction fees.
 For